saha0073/Autonomous-Vehicle-Computer-Vision/README.md

 ## Dataset

 The Udacity provided dataset works well but it is not enough to get the car running in difficult terrain (like the second track in Udacity simulator).
-To gather the data from track 2, we would first need to create a folder in our project directory.
+To gather the data from track 2, at first a folder is needed to be created in the project directory.
 Let’s call this folder "data".
 Now, start the simulator.
 Select the second track from the menu and go to the training mode option.

 ![Menu](https://github.com/saha0073/Autonomous-Vehicle-Computer-Vision/blob/main/images/menu.png)